google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`sensor/` |-| **camprojection** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This element creates a camprojection sensor, which returns the location of a target site, projected onto a camera image in pixel coordinates.
-The origin of this system is located at the top-left corner of the first pixel, so a target which projects exactly onto the corner of the image, will have value (0, 0).
-Values are not clipped, so targets which fall outside the camera image will take values above or below the pixel limits.
+This element creates a camera projection sensor: the location of a target site, projected onto a camera image in pixel coordinates.
+The pixel origin (0, 0) is located at the top-left corner.
+Values are not clipped, so targets which fall outside the camera image will take values above or below the pixel range limits.
 Moreover, points behind the camera are also projected onto the image, so it is up to the user to filter out such points, if desired.
-This can be done using a `framepos<sensor-framepos>` sensor with the camera as reference frame, then a negative/positive value in the z-coordinate indicates (respectively) a location in the front/back of the camera.
+This can be done using a :ref:`framepos<sensor-framepos>` sensor with the camera as a reference frame: a negative/positive value in the z-coordinate indicates a location in front of/behind the camera plane, respectively.

 .. _sensor-camprojection-site: